Workers' Compensation Attorney in Philadelphia, Pennsylvania

 Helping Injured Workers Appeal Denied Work Comp Claims

 If you have received a Notice of Workers’ Compensation denial, immediately contact an experienced Workers’ Compensation attorney.
-At E.S.
-Borjeson & Associates we have experience with all aspects of the Workers’ Compensation appeals process including review of medical records.
-With offices conveniently located in Philadelphia, Pennsylvania, our work injury attorneys represent clients throughout Southeastern Pennsylvania, including Philadelphia County, Delaware County, Chester County, Montgomery County and Bucks County.
-Call us today at 215-772-3020 to discuss the types of Workers’ Compensation benefits to which you may be entitled or contact us online
+At Borjeson Legal Group I have experience with all aspects of the Workers’ Compensation appeals process including a review of medical records.
+With offices conveniently located in Philadelphia, Pennsylvania, I represent clients throughout Southeastern Pennsylvania, including Philadelphia County, Delaware County, Chester County, Montgomery County, and Bucks County.
+Call today to discuss the types of Workers’ Compensation benefits to which you may be entitled or contact me online

 Dealing with an injury at work may seem overwhelming.
-Count on the Philadelphia Workers Compensation attorneys at E.S.
-Borjeson & Associates to handle your claim and provide peace of mind.
-Our team of Philadelphia County workers’ comp lawyers offer a no-risk, free consultation.
-Contact us.
-We can help you move forward with your life, 215-772-3020.
+Count on me to handle your claim and provide peace of mind.
+I offer a no-risk, free consultation.
+I can help you move forward with your life.

-Our Philadelphia workers’ comp attorneys handle all types of work related injuries from all Pennsylvania employers.
-These companies are big and small and are City of Philadelphia government, University or Pennsylvania, Philadelphia School District, Children’s Hospital of Philadelphia (CHOC) Temple Hospital, Temple University, Villanova University, Thomas Jefferson University Hospital, SEPTA, US Airways, Albert Einstein Medical Center, Drexel University, Albert Einstein Medical Center, Drexel University, Hahnemann University Hospital, Comcast, Pennsylvania Health and Aria Health.
+I handle all types of work-related injuries from all Pennsylvania employers.
+These companies are big and small and are City of Philadelphia government, University of Pennsylvania, Philadelphia School District, Children’s Hospital of Philadelphia (CHOC) Temple Hospital, Temple University, Villanova University, Thomas Jefferson University Hospital, SEPTA, US Airways, Albert Einstein Medical Center, Drexel University, Albert Einstein Medical Center, Drexel University, Hahnemann University Hospital, Comcast, Pennsylvania Health and Aria Health.

-These are just some of the hundreds of employers we have fight with on behalf of our clients.
+These are just some of the hundreds of employers I have fought with on behalf of my clients.
 No matter how big your employer is, or how small they are, let our Philadelphia workers compensation attorneys help you.
-Serving all of Southeastern PA including Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.
+Serving all of Southeastern PA including Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County.